dogweather/forkful/content/en/go/html-and-the-web/downloading-a-web-page.md

 ---
 date: 2024-02-03 17:50:09.242181-07:00
-description: "Downloading a web page is about fetching the HTML content of a web page\
-  \ via HTTP/HTTPS protocol.
-Programmers often do this for web scraping, data\u2026"
+description: "How to: In Go, the standard library provides powerful tools for web\
+  \ requests, notably the `net/http` package.
+To download a web page, we primarily\
+  \ use\u2026"
 lastmod: '2024-03-13T22:44:59.629853-06:00'
 model: gpt-4-0125-preview
-summary: Downloading a web page is about fetching the HTML content of a web page via HTTP/HTTPS protocol.
+summary: In Go, the standard library provides powerful tools for web requests, notably the `net/http` package.
 title: Downloading a web page
 weight: 42
 ---